A mix of cultures in the very north of Japan

 Soya Bus runs a daily service between Sapporo and Wakkanai.
 The journey takes six hours.
-Keep in mind that while this is a cheap and convenient option in summer, suspension or delays are common in winter, and snowstorms frequently close the highway.
+Keep in mind that while this is a cheap and convenient option in summer, snowstorms can cause delays or suspension of service in winter.

-Wakkanai Airport is 10 kilometers southeast of the city and has regular flights to Sapporo and Tokyo (Haneda), with additional summer-only services to Nagoya and Kansai.
+Wakkanai Airport is 10 kilometers southeast of the city and has regular flights to Sapporo (New Chitose Airport) and Tokyo (Haneda Airport).
 If traveling from Asahikawa, you can catch the JR Soya Honsen train.

-A steamship service between Wakkanai and the two islands of Rishiri and Rebun was begun in 1934
+A ferry service between Wakkanai and the two islands of Rishiri and Rebun was begun in 1934

 The official tree of Wakkanai is the Mountain Ash